Checkio-Game-Missions/checkio-empire-spheroid-bullet/info/story.md

-We are going to experiment with various bullet forms.
+We are going to experiment with various bullet shapes and designs.
-As basis we will use [spheroid](http://en.wikipedia.org/wiki/Spheroid).
+As basis for our designs, we will use the [spheroid](http://en.wikipedia.org/wiki/Spheroid).
-But we need preliminary calculations.
+Let's make the preliminary calculations.